 - COVID-19 has underlined the need for effective digital health strategies and efficient implementation of these strategies.
 Under the PNRR, funds will be devoted to technological and digital updating.
 Specifically, the focus will be on renewing digital systems, ensuring dissemination and uptake of universal Electronic Health Records, and providing Essential Levels of Assistance throughout Italy.

 - Under the PNRR package, €7 billion is to be alocated towards the development of hospitals, in addition to community health services and telemedicine.
-Priorities include strengthening intensive and sub-intensive care units, modernizing emergency rooms, and facilitating the purchase of new ambulances for transport.
+Priorities include strengthening intensive and sub-intensive care units, modernising emergency rooms, and facilitating the purchase of new ambulances for transport.

-4. Public health.
+- Public health.

-5. Biopharma.
+- Biopharma.

 - Italy is the third ranked pharmaceutical market in Europe (2019), behind Germany and France, with a total revenue of €29.7 billion.
 Large investments have been made in innovation of the entire supply chain.